 When you register for orientation online you will have the option to see other students’ information from your home state.
 First you have to release your information to see that list.

 Orientation for international students has two components:

 - The first part is completed with New Students Orientation (NSO).
 NSO is when you will register for your classes, sign up for housing, and get ready for your transition from your last school to UMass Amherst.
-International students can do their NSO on campus, in person in OR online.
+International students can complete NSO on campus, in person in OR online.
 International students enrolling at UMass in the 2017 Spring Semester are encouraged to register for the January 20th orientation session.

 - The second part is done with the International Programs Office (IPO).
 International students must be on-campus in Amherst to complete the in person International Student Orientation (ISO).
 The ISO covers immigration requirements, document checks, information on how to study in the US education system, and cultural/safety/health information sessions to help with your transition to the United States.

 Registration for both components is managed through NSO.
 Registration will typically open in mid-November for students admitted for the spring semester and in mid-February for students students admitted for the fall semester.

 The university got its start as an agricultural college and that tradition carries on today with our two-year associate’s degree programs in the Stockbridge School.